Rotkiw00/Fuel-Contribution-Calculator/README.md

-# Xamarin.iOS project called "Zrzuta na WACHE"
+# Fuel-Contribution-Calculator made in Xamarin.iOS in C#"
 The project is the first one I have developed and pushed on GitHub 🔥.
 This simple app makes it possible for people to calculate the cost of traveling by car based on:
 - how many people are in the car,
 - distance,